BuildEmpire/apartment/README.md

 migrate:status       Show the status of each migration
 ```

 Important: Your migrations can consist of two types of migration files.
-A standard Lumen migration or an
+A standard Laravel migration or an
 Apartment migration.

-A standard Lumen migration file will ONLY be applied to the public schema.
+A standard Laravel migration file will ONLY be applied to the public schema.

 An apartment migration will be applied to all apartments/schemas EXCEPT public.